 Populate the Voice URI field in the NPAC subscription version for TNs available for IP interconnection with the appropriate SIP URI.
 The URI will be a full SIP URI (e.g., sip:+13036614567@example.mso-a.com;user=phone ) but without the tel URI number portability parameters as defined in RFC 4694..

-NPAC provisioning is carried out through Change Oder 400 compliant SOAs.
+NPAC provisioning is carried out through Change Orders 429 and 442, compliant SOAs.
 If a TN is not pooled or ported, the pseudo LRN capability is used to create a subscription version.

 Service providers electing to use the per-TN routing information provided by their interconnect partner will:

-Provision the hostname – IP address mappings into their internal DNS (A or AA records).
+Provision the hostname – IP address mappings into their internal DNS (A/ AAAA records).

-Provision TN-URI mappings from the NPAC into their internal routing servers using a Change Order 400 compliant LSMS to obtain the NPAC data.
+Provision TN-URI mappings from the NPAC into their internal routing servers using Change Orders 429, and 442 compliant LSMS to obtain the NPAC data.
 If the routing server is accessed via a SIP query, the SIP URI may be directly populated.
 If the routing server is accessed via an ENUM query, the SIP URI is encapsulated into a NAPTR record.

 Provisioning